DeSantis and Ramaswamy share personal stories on campaign trail of their wives’ miscarriages - KESQ

 “And about three and a half months in, you know, Apoorva, one day she woke up, she said ‘I’m bleeding.’
 She had a miscarriage,” he said.
 “We lost our first child and that was the loss of a life. it was our family’s loss.”

-Ramaswamy said his wife went through a state of depression following the miscarriage but that “our faith is what got us through it” and shared that they then inspired to start trying again.
+Ramaswamy said his wife went through a state of depression following the miscarriage and that “our faith is what got us through it.”

-“God gave us that blessing a few months later,” he said.
-“And, you know, we were nervous.
-This time that God wasn’t done testing us actually.”
+She got pregnant again shortly afterward but “God wasn’t done testing us,” Ramaswamy recalled.

-“We were nervous.
-So, I’m traveling abroad for work a few weeks later, maybe about a month or so later.
-Then I get the call that we’ve dreaded.
-Apoorva was on the phone, she’s crying.
-She said she’s bleeding.
-And we lost our child in a miscarriage,” Ramaswamy said.
+Apoorva experienced bleeding, leading them to worry about another miscarriage, but at a doctor’s appointment, “they found a heartbeat that was our son, that was our son Karthik.”

 He then brought his eldest son on stage and kept him on his lap during the forum.